Before you consider borrowing money, think about any other options you may have. This could include:

 - payday loans.

-The best type of borrowing for you will depend on your personal situation.
-It also depends on your credit score (see below).
+The best type of borrowing for you depends on your personal situation.
+It also depends on your credit score.

 It is important to understand the difference between secured and unsecured loans.